-- milestone with attendees.
-Additionally, the teams partner with child care providers to ensure families receive information on developmental screenings. - d) How CCDF families or child care providers receiving CCDF can use the available resources and services to obtain developmental screenings for CCDF children at risk for cognitive or other developmental delays. - Developmental screenings occur at most physicians offices and through child care providers who participate in the Delaware Stars program, as well as through Parents As Teachers, Help Me Grow, Head Start, and the Division of Family Services.
-There is a comprehensive referrals network for children birth to three who are at risk for cognitive and other developmental delays to be referred to Child Development Watch, and for children age 3 to 5 to be referred to their local school districts preschool programs for children with disabilities.
+d) How CCDF families or child care providers receiving CCDF can use the available resources and services to obtain developmental screenings for CCDF children at risk for cognitive or other developmental delays.

+Developmental screenings occur at most physicians offices and through child care providers who participate in the Delaware Stars program, as well as through Parents As Teachers, Help Me Grow, Head Start, and the Division of Family Services.
+There is a comprehensive referral network for children birth to three who are at risk for cognitive and other developmental delays to be referred to Child Development Watch, and for children age 3 to 5 to be referred to their local school districts preschool programs for children with disabilities.
 Help Me Grow is also assisting with referrals and follow-up.
 Child Development Watch early intervention programs utilize a common referral form for ease of referral and receive electronic referrals with parent consent from all the Nemours physician satellite offices.
 There is a new effort in Delaware to promote awareness of Adverse Childhood Experiences and to connect staff and parents to available resources.

-Through the ECCS Impact grant ASQ kits were purchased and made available to providers who can borrow the kits from a local resource center.
-Additionally kits were purchased for providers who are not participating in the Delawre Stars program. - e) How child care providers receive this information through training and professional development. - Child Care providers receive training through the Office of Early Learning - f) Provide the citation for this policy and procedure related to providing information on developmental screenings.
+Through the Early Childhood Comprehensive Systems (ECCS) Impact grant online Ages and Stages Questionnaires(ASQ) are provided to families.
+Additionally ASQ kits were purchased and made available to providers participating in the Delaware Stars program.
+These programs can borrow the kits from a local resource center.
+Kits were also purchased for providers who are not participating in the Delaware Stars program.

+e) How child care providers receive this information through training and professional development.